The reverse mathematics of theorems of Jordan and Lebesgue: Introduction

 It is interesting that of our two topics, proving Jordan decomposability requires the stronger systems, even though differentiation appears to be a more complex operation than taking a Jordan decomposition.
 In fact when we say that $f$ is differentiable at $z$ we cannot assert that the limit of slopes around $z$ exists in the model of $\RCA$, as this would be equivalent to $\ACA$ when considering suitable functions.
-To get around this we work with the concept of pseudo-differentiability going back to Demuth \cite{Demuth:75}: $f$ is pseudo-differentiable at $z$ if the slopes get closer and closer as one zooms in on $z$ (similar to a Cauchy sequence).
+To get around this we work with the concept of pseudo-differentiability going back to Demuth \cite{Demuth:75}: $f$ is pseudo-differentiable at $z$ if the slopes get closer and closer to each other as one zooms in on $z$ (similar to the case of Cauchy sequences).
 If $f$ is continuous at $z$ and pseudo-differentiable at $z$, then $f$ is differentiable at $z$ (but the value of the derivative at $z$ may still not exist in the model).

+We mention that Shafer and the first author~\cite{Nies.Shafer:20} have recently looked at further connections between reverse mathematics and randomness.
+They consider randomness notions for infinite bit sequences.
+For instance, they study the reverse mathematical content of a well-known result: the characterization of 2-randomness of a bit sequence $Z$ via the plain Kolmogorov complexity of initial segments $Z\upharpoonright n$.